logikioopensource/API-Documentation/README.md

 1. Finally after setting at least the `baseUrl`, `runtimeToken`, `origin`, and `configProductId` variables, Save to persist the changes

 Now the Postman Collection should be configured to make requests to your Logik Instance

+For using each of the APIs, please see the [Logik.io Support site for detailed Runtime API documentation](https://logikio3.my.site.com/s/article/Logik-io-Runtime-APIs)

 ### Swagger (OpenAPI) Documentation